Back to Insights

 3. Project-Based Pricing

-For businesses with specific HR projects—like an employee handbook update, compliance audit, or a hiring push—fractional HR consultants may offer a flat project fee ranging from $5,000 to $20,000, depending on complexity and duration.
+For businesses with specific HR projects — like a compliance audit or a hiring push — fractional HR consultants may offer a flat project fee ranging from $5,000 to $20,000.

 • Employee Handbook: $3,000-$8,000